 - What is a GP (General Partnership)? – no personal liability protection – partners are each jointly and separately responsible for all of their partners actions,

 - What is a Sole Proprietorship (or DBA– doing business as)? – no liability protection whatsoever, inexpensive to form, but very risky.

 These above five business types are not right for most businesses.
 They are clunky for most small businesses or may not offer as much protection or any protection for owners against business creditors.

 What Does EIN Mean?

 An Employer Identification Number (EIN), sometimes called a Taxpayer Identification Number (TIN), is a unique number the IRS issues to a business.
 An EIN is analogous to a Social Security Number for an individual person.
 Both are used for tax administration.

 What Is a Series LLC?

 One variation of the LLC is the Series LLC.
 A Series LLC designates certain classes of assets and members to an unlimited number of internal protected “series”.
 If operated properly, the liabilities of one series do not attach to the assets of the others.
 In essence, one LLC can set up many protected business units under the same umbrella, similar to subsidiaries.
 This allows for internal asset segregation without having to pay an additional state fee for each “protected series” business unit.

 Aside from choosing the entity, you also need to choose the state of incorporation.
 Since the law where your business is located may not be favorable to your company, such as California, Pennsylvania and New York, you should look to the “gold standard” state for incorporation, which is Delaware.
 Choosing to incorporate in Delaware may help resolve problems with ownership disputes and other issues down the road.
-Delaware is known for having the best corporate laws and courts to resolve ownership and management disputes.
+People know Delaware for having the best corporate laws and courts to resolve ownership and management disputes.
 Moreover, the shield of Delaware business law tends to better protect owners and managers from lawsuits.